-The Wasatch Front Regional Council sought involvement from other organizations on the Consolidated Plan - 2015 Annual Action Plan through public announcements and via attendance at housing, community, and economic development related meetings.
+As the CDBG Program administrator for Morgan, Tooele and Weber Counties, the Wasatch Front Regional Council sought involvement from other organizations on the development of the Consolidated Plan - 2016 Annual Action Plan through public announcements and via attendance at housing, community, and economic development related meetings.
 For example, public notice announcements were made in the region's local newspapers.
 The Plan was also published online at the Wasatch Front Regional Council's website: www.wfrc.org.
-Feedback is always encouraged and can be offered anytime, email ldavenport@wfrc.org.
+Feedback on the CDBG Program is always encouraged and can be offered anytime by e-mailing WFRC staff member Sam Klemm at sam@wfrc.org.